spreston4/weather-dashboard/README.md

 # Weather Dashboard

 ## Description
 This application allows a user to search for current and future weather for a city.
 Upon searching a city, both current weather data and a 5-day forecast are displayed.
 The searched city is added to a search history that the user can re-visit later.
 This application uses the Open Weather Map API.
+Design is responsive for all screen sizes.

 [Deployed Application](https://spreston4.github.io/weather-dashboard/)